MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

     > [!NOTE]
     > The response payload also contains the `threadID` member in the `chatInfo` property.
 This value is used for obtaining meeting ID if your app is subscribed receiving user-level notifications.

-4. **Fetch transcripts**: The organizer ID and meeting ID obtained in the Steps 2 and 3 let your app fetch the transcripts for that particular meeting event.
+4. **Fetch transcript**: The organizer ID and meeting ID obtained in the Steps 2 and 3 let your app fetch the transcripts for that particular meeting event.

     Use the following example to request the transcripts for a specific meeting in the .vtt format: